-The department is deeply committed to training the next generation of radiation oncologists, medical physicists, dosimetrists and radiation therapists.
-In July 2006, we opened New Jersey's only Accreditation Council for Graduate Medical Education (ACGME) approved Radiation Oncology Medical Residency program.
+The Department is dedicated to training the next generation of scientists and physicians.
+Doctoral students from Rutgers University are learning to perform cutting-edge research in our laboratories at Rutgers Cancer Institute while our physicians are committed to the clinical training of the next generation of radiation oncologists, medical physicists, dosimetrists and radiation therapists.
+Our Department is home to New Jersey's only Accreditation Council for Graduate Medical Education (ACGME) approved Radiation Oncology Medical Residency program.

 We have facilities located at the Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital in New Brunswick as well as in Newark, NJ at Rutgers New Jersey Medical School.